open-component-model/ocm/pkg/contexts/ocm/accessmethods/helm/README.md

 Provided blobs use the following media type: attribute `application/vnd.cncf.helm.chart.content.v1.tar+gzip`

 ### Description
-This method implements the access of a Helm chart stored in Helm chart repository.
+This method implements the access of a Helm chart stored in a Helm chart repository.

 Supported specification version is `v1`